cartridge/cartridge-copy-assets/README.md

 npm install cartridge-copy-assets --save-dev
 ```

-## Tasks

-This module adds the following to a project:

-* `gulp copy-assets` - This will run all of the copy tasks.
-* `gulp copy-assets:build` - Copies your public folder to you build folder.
-* `gulp copy-assets:fonts` - Copies your fonts over to your public folder.
-* `gulp copy-assets:media` - Copies your media over to your public folder.

-## Config
+## Task Config

-Once installed, the config file `task.copy-assets.js` is created and stored in the `_config` directory in the root of your cartridge project.
+Copy tasks are defined in the `task.copy-assets.js` config file.
+Each key of the `taskConfig` object makes a new gulp task.

+The only predefined task, `copy-assets` runs all copy tasks at once.

 ### How to add new copy tasks
-To add a new copy task all you have to do is open `task.copy-assets.js` and then add a new key to the taskConfig object.
+To add a new copy task all you have to do is open `task.copy-assets.js` and then add a new key to the `taskConfig` object.
 For example:

 ```
 var taskConfig = {
-		newCopyTask: {
+		fonts: {
 			src: 'path/to/src',
 			dest: 'path/to/dest'
 		}